 1. Explore Barefoot Landing

-Come in the morning, enjoy some retail therapy, and work up an appetite before stopping by the Flying Fish Market.
+A live entertainment extravaganza, Barefoot Landing relocates some of the family fun and atmosphere of the Myrtle Beach area north along the Grand Strand.
+Located on the Intracoastal Waterway, visitors will find a collection of premier shopping, dining, and festivities.Come in the morning, enjoy some retail therapy, and work up an appetite before stopping by the Flying Fish Market.
 Or arrive in the evening when the lights shine under the South Carolina sky, and the live music tunes flow from the House of Blues.
+You can also check out Lulu’s Arcade & Mountain of Youth Ropes Course, a memorable, family-friendly amusement park with entertainment for the whole family.

 3. Go Horseback Riding

-The family-friendly activity is a locally-owned outfitter that will have you prepped to trot through pecan groves and splash through the shallow surf.
+The family-friendly activity is with a locally-owned outfitter that will have you prepped to trot through pecan groves and splash through the shallow surf.
 You’ll feel at peace among the beautiful Waties Island scenery with your knowledgeable guides leading the way through 1,000 acres of diverse ecosystems where loggerhead turtles and bottlenose dolphins linger.

 Main Street runs through the center of North Myrtle Beach.
-Not only do our vacation rentals place you close to some excellent local boutiques and seafood dining but there’s always something going on along Main Street.
+Not only do our vacation rentals place you close to some excellent local boutiques and seafood dining, but there’s always something going on along Main Street.

 6. Dine on Seafood